d3x0r/-/rdb-dataset/README.md

 | type | Usage |
 |-----|----|
 | DataSet | This is a related set of tables.
+| Graph | This is a related set of nodes.  (basically an alias for DataSet).
 | DataTable | This represents a SQL table with named columns and types for data |
 | DataColumn | This is a column in a DataTable; it's usually not utilized directly |